-The FTEP will be administered through a partnership between the Training and Support Group and the Bureau of Patrol.
+The FTEP will be administered through a partnership between the Training and Support Group and the Bureau of Patrol to ensure the FTEP program is sufficiently staffed, supervised, and able to provide proper management for the FTEP program.
 Evaluation will be a two-part process administered by the Training and Support Group and the Bureau of Patrol.

-- A. The responsibility for pre-service and refreasher training for FTOs and supervisors will remain with the Deputy Chief, Training and Support Group. - B. Supervision and other field-operation decisions will be the responsibility of the Chief, Bureau of Patrol, or designee. - C. PPOs will be assigned to the Bureau of Patrol at the satisfactory completion of the Academic Training Phase of the Training and Support Group.
-During the field training cycles, the Bureau of Patrol will assign PPOs to FTOs. - D. The Training and Support Group will monitor and document all field assignments prior to PPOs starting the FTEP in the appropriate Department form, e.g. the Supervisor's Management Log (CPD-11.455) or the ICS-211 Incident Check-In (CPD-11.301).
+- A. The responsibility for pre-service and refresher training for FTOs and supervisors will remain with the Deputy Chief, Training and Support Group. - B. Staffing, supervision, and other field-operation decisions will be the responsibility of the Chief, Bureau of Patrol, or designee. - C. PPOs will be assigned to the Bureau of Patrol at the satisfactory completion of the Academic Training Phase of the Training and Support Group.
+During the field training cycles, the Bureau of Patrol will assign PPOs to FTOs. - D. The Training and Support Group will monitor and document all field assignments prior to PPOs starting the FTEP in the appropriate Department form, e.g., the Supervisor's Management Log (CPD-11.455) or the ICS-211 Incident Check-In (CPD-11.301).
 PPOs will not be placed on assignments in the field without adequate supervision. - E. The Chief, Bureau of Patrol, or designee, will establish guidelines for the fifteen-month evaluations and the ramifications of a negative evaluation. - F. Periodic revisions to the FTEP will be made based on the Department's annual Needs Assessment Report, the Department Training Plan, the Annual Training Summary Report, and recommendations from the Training Oversight Committee.